Taking the Robot out of the Human with Appian RPA and Blue Prism

 Here are some characteristics which make Appian and Blue Prism adoption easy across multiple industries:

-- Appian brings together required capabilities in one single platform – unified data with Appian Records, process automation (with BPM), the digital workforce (RPA with the help of Blue Prism), and AI.
+- Appian brings together required capabilities in one single platform – unified data with Appian Records, process automation (with BPM), the digital workforce (Robotic Process Automation (RPA) with the help of Blue Prism), and Artificial Intelligence (AI).

 - This confluence of technologies and capabilities enables the future of work – people working together in a flexible, adaptable, collaborative environment, supported by technology that automates out the low-value add work and intelligently assists with recommendations and other decision support.